General Info – summary

 Name derivation: Bauhinia – named after two brothers, Caspar and Jean Bauhin – Swiss botanists in the 16th century.
 Caspar sorted out the massive confusion of plant description at the time.
 Caspars factual accounts of flowers, stems, leaves, and roots would aid in classification in years to come.
 The twin lobed leaves aid the identification of genus Bauhinia. bowkeri – after Colonel James H. Bowker (1822-1900) a naturalist and civil servant of the Cape government.
 He collected the first specimen on the Mbashe (Bashee) River – about halfway up the coast between East London and Kwazulu-Natal.

 Conservation: National Status: N T. Near Threatened.
-Assessed: 2005 (J.E.
+Assessed: 2022/02/28.
+(J.E.
 Victor and A.E. van Wyk).
 This plant is potentially threatened by subsistence agriculture.
 For now, the population trend is stable.
+There are up to 20 possible species of Bauhinia in South Africa.

 Tree